MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 In this task, you will create a service principal by using the Azure CLI, which will allow Azure DevOps to:
 - Deploy resources on your azure subscription
 - Push the docker image to Azure Container Registry
-- Add a role assignment to allow Azure App Service pull the docker image from Azure COntainer Registry
+- Add a role assignment to allow Azure App Service pull the docker image from Azure Container Registry

 > **Note**: If you do already have a service principal, you can proceed directly to the next task.